alitskevich/arrmatura/README.md

-# Introduction
+# Arrmatura

+    web framework on arrows

 ## Definitions

-`Armatura` proposes an unified approach to define and compose components of any kind.
+`Arrmatura` proposes an unified approach to define and compose data-driven components of any kind.

 It is
  - declarative and codeless